MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 <a name="add-compute-nodes"></a>

 ### 2. Configure compute nodes

+>[!Note]
+>Side-by-side installations of R Server web nodes and compute nodes are not supported at this time.

 In an enterprise configuration, you can set up one or more compute nodes.